kaank1905/uberbecue/README.md

 Search.vue
 Implementation of google maps(technical components) including latitude and longitude.
 Setting of Markers on the map to determine position.
+Integration of back home function to port 8080.

 Test.vue
 Adding and creating of markers for the map in search.vue console output of current position.
 Css implementation of style for the map.
+Positon and marker declaration.

 folder specs